-The farm has a house as described above, a large barn with water and electricity and 5 stalls for large farm animals, a 1 car garage size, storage shed.
+The farm has a house as described below, a large barn with water and electricity and 5 stalls for large farm animals, a 1 car garage size, storage shed.
 I moved back to my home state of Maine in 2012 after spending a few years away.
 There were wonderful memories of the time when I had children and we lived with the nearest neighbor a half a mile away.
 We had 40 acres which consisted of woods with amazing paths to walk on, a huge garden, the Northern Lights and other amazing encounters with nature.

 When I saw this property with a beautiful view, 20 acres with woods and fields, a nice barn, and a large (1 car garage size) storage shed, I had hopes of recapturing the wonderful memories of years ago.